11 Sources

 Copy Link

-Guess's use of an AI-generated model in a Vogue magazine ad has ignited debates about unrealistic beauty standards, the future of modeling, and the potential setback to diversity in the fashion industry.
+Vogue magazine's inclusion of an AI-generated model in a Guess advertisement has ignited a debate about the future of modeling, ethical concerns, and the impact on beauty standards in the fashion industry.

-In a groundbreaking move that has sent shockwaves through the fashion industry, the August print edition of Vogue magazine featured an advertisement for Guess starring an AI-generated model
+In a groundbreaking move that has sent shockwaves through the fashion industry, Vogue magazine's August print edition featured an advertisement for Guess clothing starring an AI-generated model.
+The ad, which showcased a blonde, digitally created woman in various summer outfits, has sparked intense debate about the future of modeling and the ethical implications of using artificial intelligence in fashion 12.

 Source: BBC